California ballot measures draw free-spending billionaires

-SAN FRANCISCO (Reuters) - A handful of individual super-donors, business groups and unions have poured more than $350 million into California ballot initiatives ahead of the November 6 election, underscoring the extent to which the state’s system of “direct democracy” has morphed into a big-money battleground.
+SAN FRANCISCO, Oct 29 (Reuters) - A handful of individual super-donors, business groups and unions have poured more than $350 million into California ballot initiatives ahead of the Nov.
+6 election, underscoring the extent to which the state’s system of “direct democracy” has morphed into a big-money battleground.

 Some of the spending is directly tied to the financial interests of the donors.
 Food and agriculture interests, for example, have spent $43 million so far to defeat a proposition that would require labeling of genetically modified foods, according to non-partisan researcher Maplight, which uses state data for its calculations.